 The purpose of this article is to explain how you can create a planogram by using the planogram automation tool found in DotActiv software.

-Planogram automation allows you to auto-generate a planogram with products specified and criteria set out.
+Planogram automation allows you to auto-generate a planogram through set criteria and specified products.
 It gives you a good idea of how much space each sub-category, brand or segment needs to perform optimally.

 Setting Up Your Planogram